These are the most asked questions in my experience as a Notary Public. Feel free to use this as a general reference prior to our notary appointment.

 How much does notarization cost?

-The California standard rate is $15 per notarized signature.
+The California standard fee is $15 per notarized signature.
 For mobile appointments, a travel fee is added based on your location.

-- Rush Fee (mobile services within 1 hour of scheduling)
+- Rush Fee — for appointments scheduled within 1 hour

-- Early Morning (before 9am) or after-hours (after 6pm) fees.
+- Early Morning (before 8am) or After-Hours (after 6pm) Fee

 All fees will be disclosed and agreed upon prior to notarization.